 Joanne pens a Note on Success

 Success is like a continuous journey.
 The more I work on myself, the greater my impact, and the more growth opportunities I have to overcome.
-To prepare for the growth, I continuously build on my inner strength to lead my teams to bring their best every day.
+To prepare for growth, I continuously build on my inner strength to lead my teams to bring their best every day.
 Success to me is building self-sustaining teams to consistently live the mission for the future workforce.
 It’s a business success if the future workforce does not go through the same glass ceiling or injustice as the current workforce.

 A personal win will be having the inner strength to reach my highest potential and bring others along with the journey.
 I always reflect and think about what I could have done better or what I can do to remain calm in challenging situations.
 I love the journey I’m on as I’m consistently increasing my self-awareness and having more understanding for others.